Dear Dr. Haas,

 In addition, your husband will receive a heart-healthy, low-sodium diet and be instructed how to change his diet at home.
 He’ll be told to avoid NSAIDs, such as ibuprofen.
 And he’ll be educated about the importance of maintaining optimal cholesterol levels, avoiding obesity, and treating high blood pressure.

 Your support is instrumental in maintaining his health and preventing another heart attack.
-Staff at the cardiac health center will encourage you to learn with your husband.
+Staff at the rehab center will encourage you to learn with your husband.
 I hope this information helps you better understand the importance of cardiac rehab.

 Dr. Garrie Haas